-- Any application of prospect theory requires a mental-accounting assumption. - Typically, this requires an assumption about how people decide what are the objects for evaluation. - E.g., Kahneman & Tversky interpret the isolation effect as people ignoring seemingly extraneous parts of the problem. - E.g., to explain the behavior of Samuelson's colleague, we assumed that the person collapses the aggregate bet into a single lottery and decides whether to accept that lottery. - Sometimes, we must make an assumption about when and how people code outcomes as gains and losses.
-(We'll do this in later applications)
+Any application of prospect theory requires a mental-accounting assumption.

+- Sometimes, what's required is an assumption about how people decide what are the objects for evaluation. - E.g., Kahneman & Tversky interpret the isolation effect as people ignoring seemingly extraneous parts of the problem. - E.g., to explain the behavior of Samuelson's colleague, we assumed that the person collapses the aggregate bet into a single lottery and decides whether to accept that lottery. - Sometimes, what's required is an assumption about when and how people code outcomes as gains and losses. - E.g., we'll do this in Applications 3-5.